LukeGrahamLandry/franca/devlog.md

 and i guess i don't rely on layout that much when jitting, i just always pictured it a certain way in my head. now i mmap the whole thing at once and then MAP_FIXED over it to change part of it to not be MAP_JIT.
-It seems that MAP_JIT and then MAP_FIXED over it is fine, but the reverse is not. now i can drop comptime_codegen and run with `-repeat` for longer.
+It seems that MAP_JIT and then MAP_FIXED over it is fine, but the reverse is not. now i can drop comptime_codegen and run with `-repeat` for longer (also fixed 60fps.fr).
 `./boot` is still flaky tho.
+- fix `display` for non-sequential enums.

 ## (Dec 27)